makrai/notes/bommasani20-contextld-reduction-static-acl.md

 * While contextualized representations retain substantial representational power even when reduced to be noncontextual,
-  * it is unclear what information is lost.
-After all,
+  * it is unclear what information is lost
-* contextualized representations have been so effective precisely because they are tremendously contextual (Ethayarajh, 2019).
-As such,
+* contextualized representations have been so effective precisely because they are tremendously contextual (Ethayarajh, 2019)
 * the validity of treating the resulting static embeddings as reliable proxies for the original contextualized model still remains open
-* human language processing has often been conjectured to have both context-dependent and context-independent properties (Barsalou, 1982; Rubio-Fernández, 2008; Depraetere, 2014, 2019).
-Given this
+* human language processing has often been conjectured to have both context-dependent and context-independent properties (Barsalou, 1982; Rubio-Fernández, 2008; Depraetere, 2014, 2019)
-  * our approach may provide an alternative mechanism for clarifying how these two properties interact in the computational setting from both an
+  * our approach may provide an alternative mechanism for clarifying how these two properties interact in the computational setting
   * interpretability standpoint (i.e. comparing results for analyses on the static embeddings and the original contextualized representations) and a
   * downstream standpoint (i.e.  comparing downstream performance for models initialized using the static embeddings and the original contextualized)
-  * relationship between the role of context in human vs comp language processing and remains unclear
+  * relationship between the role of context in human vs comp language processing
 * Theoretical explanation needed for the behavior we observe in two settings
-  * why learning contextualized representations and then reducing them to static embeddings drastically outperforms directly learning static embeddings.
-In
+  * why learning contextualized representations and then reducing them to static embeddings drastically outperforms directly learning static embeddings
     * GloVe embeddings we use are learned using 6 billion tokens whereas the BERT representations were trained on roughly half as much data (3.3 B)
     * reminiscent of the benefits of modelling in higher dimensional settings